 For extra protection, you can use antibacterial or fluoride mouthwash to reduce bacteria and prevent tooth decay.

 For children, fluoride strengthens teeth as they develop.
-For both children and adults, fluoride fights tooth decay.
+For both children and adults, one of the many fluoride benefits includes fighting tooth decay.
 You can get fluoride in toothpaste and mouth rinse as well as tap water.
 We also can provide fluoride treatments at Shorewood Family Dental Care during your visits.

 A Well-Balanced Diet For Healthy Teeth